Leased vs. Financed: Which Gets the $10K Deduction?

 • Is your modified AGI under $100,000 (single) or $200,000 (joint)?

-• What's your tax bracket?
+• What is your tax bracket?

-Usage and Plans:
+Usage and Plans

 • How many miles do you drive annually?